WitnessAngel/witness-angel-cryptolib/docs/selected_protocols.rst

 Signature is used to guarantee integrity and non-repudiation.
 Digital signatures are based on public key cryptography: the party that signs a message holds the private key, the one that verifies the signature holds the public key.

-The cryptolib actually signs a hash of the data concatenated with a timestamp.
+The cryptolib actually signs a hash of the message data concatenated with a timestamp.

 - PSS (Probabilistic Signature Scheme) : The algorithm used to sign a plaintext is almost the same as the one used to cipher a plaintext in RSA; except that the private key is used to sign, and the public key to check if the signature is authentic.